Kris Langley, M.A., M.S. CCC-SLP

 Kris founded Speech Therapy Marin in 2014 to serve children and families in Marin and San Francisco.
 She works with a wide variety of speech and language disorders, but specializes in receptive, expressive and social language, fluency and articulation.
 Kris enjoys providing parent education, helping families navigate school systems and sharing resources to help children generalize their skills outside of therapy sessions.

-Kris has lived in Marin since 2002 and enjoys being in nature, hanging out with her kitties, friends & family — and watching as many Giants games as possible!
+Kris has lived in Marin since 2002 and enjoys being in nature, hanging out with friends & family — and watching as many Giants games as possible!

 Daniel Pearlstone M.S.
 CCC-SLP